Paul Rosolie: Career

 In 2015, Rosolie started spending more time on conservation efforts in India.
 In 2017, he studied the migration habits of tigers and elephants in the forests of Wayanad.
-As of 2018, he spends four months of the year in south India and splits the remainder of his time in Peru and New York City.
+As of 2018, he spends four months of the year in south India, and splits the remainder of his time in Peru and New York City.

 In 2019, he released his second book, The Girl and the Tiger.
-The book is a literary fiction novel and is based on the true story of an Indian girl who contacted Rosolie after finding three abandoned tiger cubs.
+This literary fiction novel is based on the true story of an Indian girl who contacted Rosolie after finding three abandoned tiger cubs.

-Paul Rosolie appeared on The Lex Fridman Podcast in 2024, which was filmed at his conservation area in the Amazon rainforest, where he discussed his experiences in wildlife protection and the importance of preserving biodiversity.
+In 2015, Rosolie co-founded Junglekeepers with Juan Julio Durand, a member of the Infierno Indigenous community, to protect forest land along the Las Piedras River watershed in the Madre de Dios region of Peru.
+The organization purchases land ahead of logging operations, and employs former loggers and gold miners as forest rangers.
+As of 2026, Junglekeepers has protected approximately 47,000 hectares (117,000 acres), with a stated goal of protecting 121,000 hectares (300,000 acres) and eventually establishing a national park.

+In January 2026, Rosolie published his third book, Junglekeeper: What It Takes to Change the World, which appeared on the New York Times Best Sellers list.
+The watershed is home to nomadic Indigenous groups including the Nomolé, also referred to as the Mashco Piro, who have had limited contact with the outside world.
+Rosolie has described the ethical challenges of balancing the protection of these groups' autonomy with concerns about their welfare, and has engaged an anthropologist to advise on best practices.